mckinsey/vizro/vizro-ai/docs/pages/user-guides/chart-examples.md

 # Explore VizroAI

-In this tutorial, we walk through the process of creating more complex plotly charts.
-The examples use data from the [plotly express data package](https://plotly.com/python-api-reference/generated/plotly.express.data.html).
+In this guide, we'll learn how to make more advanced charts with Plotly.
+We'll be using data from [Plotly Express](https://plotly.com/python-api-reference/generated/plotly.express.data.html) for our examples.
-In the examples below we will use OpenAI `"gpt-4-0613"` model as we are going to request specific updates to the layout of the charts.
+The examples below use the OpenAI `"gpt-4-0613"` model as we are going to request specific updates to the layout of the charts, which are [more complex than the default GPT 3.5 model can handle](./customize-vizro-ai.md).

-### Create polar bar chart with Vizro-AI
+### Create a polar bar chart

-Polar Bar Charts are mostly used to visualize data that has both magnitude and direction, such as wind speed and direction at specific locations.
-They are particularly effective for displaying cyclical or directional data as they provide intuitive way of visualizing patterns in data across different directions.
+A polar bar chart is a circular graph where each axis represents a different variable, typically used for displaying cyclical or directional data.
-Let's create one using Vizro-AI.
+It's suitable for quickly comparing multiple variables across different categories or directions.
+Let's make one using Vizro-AI.

 !!! example "Polar Bar Chart"